Highlighting the strategic success positions of the Swiss agriculture and food sector in open markets

 The research questions listed below focus on topics which, owing to the particularities of Switzerland on the international agricultural markets, cannot be resolved by analogous conclusions from other countries.

 What effects do market-support measures geared to a multifunctional agricultural sector have on prosperity?
-What changes will be brought about by market deregulation?
-How are forthcoming liberalisation measures (e.g. abolition of the ‘Chocolate Law’) designed for the benefit of the Swiss economy?

 What are the comparative strengths and weaknesses of Swiss foods on the international markets?
-How can the strengths be developed and the weaknesses offset?

 What contribution does digitisation make to the quality strategy and to competitiveness?
-What are the costs and benefits?
-How does digitisation influence the B2C relationship?

 How does price volatility impact the strategies of market players at both the international and national scale?
-How do market players influence price fluctuations on the national markets?

 With what methods and agroeconomic models can the need for scientifically supported policy decision-making bases be met?